HL7/fhir-mCODE-ig/input/pagecontent/StructureDefinition-mcode-history-of-metastatic-cancer-intro.md

 ### Conformance

-Observation resources associated with an [in-scope patient] with a Observation.code in the value set [HistoryMetastaticMalignantNeoplasmVS] SHALL conform to this profile.
+Observation resources associated with an [in-scope patient] with a Observation.code in the value set [HistoryOfMetastaticMalignantNeoplasmVS] SHALL conform to this profile.
 Any resource intended to conform to this profile SHOULD populate `meta.profile` accordingly.

 {% include markdown-link-references.md %}